Climate Change (Information Disclosure Based on TCFD Recommendations)

 Policy and Basic Concept Concerning Climate Change

-Recognizing climate change as one of the global environmental issues requiring the highest level of urgency, we have worked towards achieving the nationally determined contributions (NDCs) set by the Japanese government in response to the enactment of the Paris Agreement.
-As a Group engaged in business activities on a global scale, ITOCHU also positions climate change and other global environmental issues as one of our highest priority management issues.
-We support national climate change-related laws and regulations (such as the Act on Rationalizing Energy Use and the Act on Promotion of Global Warming Countermeasures) and various governmental policies, and we will incorporate these into our policies and specific initiatives as opportunities for further growth.
+We recognize that climate change is one of the most urgent global environmental issues, therefore ITOCHU Group, which operates globally, considers climate change and other global environmental issues as one of the most important management issues.
+We support international policies and standards, including the Paris Agreement, the contribution determined by the Japanese government (NDC), climate change-related laws and regulations (such as the Act on Rationalizing Energy Use and the Act on Promotion of Global Warming Countermeasures) and various governmental policies, and we will view adaptation to changes in the business environment due to climate change as an opportunity for further growth and incorporate these into our policies and specific initiatives.

 We define our initiatives related to climate change in the ITOCHU Group Environmental Activities Policies “2.
 Response to Climate Change: We shall reduce greenhouse gas emissions and increase the efficiency of energy use within our own operations, as well as externally provide products and services that contribute to the mitigation and adaptation to climate change.”
 In March 2021, our Board of Directors approved the inclusion of greenhouse gas (GHG) emissions reduction targets for 2030, 2040, and by 2050 as core targets for our Medium-term Management Plan, Brand-new Deal 2023.
-These targets are in line with Japan NDCs, and will help us contribute to those goals.
-ITOCHU is committed to fulfilling our social responsibilities.
+These targets are in line with Japan NDC, which we aim to achieve by reducing avoidable emissions and actively promoting businesses that contribute to reductions.

 Under our corporate philosophy of the “Sampo-yoshi” approach, we will respond to climate change risks and opportunities in collaboration with the stakeholders to increase our corporate value.